-- e.
-Offering Statement.
-No Developer, or any representative of the Developer or the Corporation, shall make any representation, directly or indirectly, express or implied, of any fact contrary to the disclosures required to be made by this RFP. - f.
+- f.
 Registration.
 Neither the Developer nor any securities firm, underwriter, broker, dealer, salesman, or other person, firm, or entity shall offer, sell, distribute, or place any obligations authorized by the Corporation by any process, method, or technique or in any manner, transaction, or circumstances or to any person or persons, the effect of which would be to require such obligations to be registered or would require filings to be made with regard thereto under the laws of the state or jurisdiction where such offer, sale, distribution, or placement is made without first registering the same or making the filings regarding the same required by such laws. - g.
 The Developer will provide and be responsible for filing so long as it is obligated to make payment to the Corporation in support of the bonds, notes or other obligations issued by the Corporation for a project being financed for the Developer, all information required to satisfy the requirements of Rule 15c(2-12) of the United States Securities and Exchange Commission as that rule is applicable to the financing. - 18.
 Failure to Comply with this RFP.
 The Corporation will not consider submissions from Developers for a potential Development if the Developer is a borrower (or a related party thereto) in connection with obligations previously issued by the Corporation and such borrower (or related party) is not in compliance with the requirements set forth in this RFP or is delinquent in the payment of any fees or costs set forth in this RFP with respect to such prior issued obligations of the Corporation. - 19.
 OTHER REQUIREMENTS.
 THE CORPORATION MAY IMPOSE ADDITIONAL OR DIFFERENT REQUIREMENTS ON A DEVELOPER THAN THOSE PROVIDED IN THESE GUIDELINES IF ADDITIONAL OR DIFFERENT REQUIREMENTS BECOME NECESSARY (AS DETERMINED BY THE CORPORATION IN ITS SOLE DISCRETION) TO PROVIDE THE BEST OPPORTUNITY FOR APPROVAL BY THE CORPORATION'S BOARD OF DIRECTORS AND/OR THE TEXAS BOND REVIEW BOARD.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals